2023 Best Value Music Associate Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for an Associate in Music

 The excellent associate degree programs at El Centro College helped the school earn the #2 place on this year’s ranking of the best value music schools in the Southwest Region .
-Located in the city of Dallas, El Centro College is a public school with a very large student population.
+Located in the large city of Dallas, El Centro College is a public college with a very large student population.

 El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
 On average, music graduates from El Centro College take out $15,287 in student loans while working on their Associate Degree.